iamaseda/Sonora/README.md

-Project currently on pause as I find an appropriate AI for music analysis. <br>
+Project currently on pause as I find an appropriate method for accurate music analysis that supports large batch analyses. <br>

 pipenv
 python3